j127/firefox-tweaks/README.md

 # firefox-tweaks

+*NOTE:* this is a fork of [https://github.com/dfkt/firefox-tweaks](https://github.com/dfkt/firefox-tweaks).
+Go check out the original one at that link.

 A `user.js` settings file to make Firefox better.

 *UPDATE:* I've made a new version of Firefox customizations [over here](https://github.com/j127/Better-Firefox).